 As well as registering your dog at the local town hall, you are also required to have an electronic microchip implanted.
 The chip, which is no larger than a grain of rice, is placed underneath the skin by a veterinarian and contains information such as the pet’s name, address, and emergency contact number.
 The authorities use this information to identify pets that are lost and reunite them with their owners.
 Needless to say, it is important to make sure that these details are up to date.

-European Union pet owners are now required to have pet passports when traveling with their animals or bringing them into the Netherlands.
+European Union pet owners must have pet passports when traveling with their animals or bringing them into the Netherlands.
 The passports are to include the pet’s microchip or tattoo number for identification, as well as other data such as records of all vaccinations and clinical examinations.
 Find out more about bringing a pet to the Netherlands.

 When considering what pet insurance to go for, it’s important to read the policy wording very carefully so that you have a clear understanding of what it covers.
-If you know that your pet is prone to a certain illness or condition, it is also important to make sure to check that the policy covers this, too.
+If you know your pet is prone to a certain condition, make sure to check that the policy covers this, too.
 Of course, you will want to check if the insurance provider is established and reputable.
 This is where reading reviews and asking around within local expat groups and circles can really help.

 Walking your dog

-You should check with your local town or district hall to find out where your dog is free to walk without a leash and where it can relieve itself.
-Be aware, though, that you may receive a hefty fine if you allow your pooch to do his or her business in an undesignated area.
+You should check with your municipality to find out where your dog is free to walk without a leash and where it can relieve itself.
+Be aware, though, that you may receive a hefty fine if you allow your pooch to do their business in an undesignated area.